 Duke University Hospital is proud of our team and the exceptional care they provide.
 They are why we are once again recognized as the best hospital in North Carolina, and nationally ranked in 11 adult and 9 pediatric specialties by U.S. News & World Report for 2021–2022.

 Why Choose Duke

 Your Safety Is Our Priority

 A team of radiologists, medical physicists, and specially trained technologists and nurses work together to ensure your CT scan is safe and high-quality.
 We are accredited by the American College of Radiology (ACR), meaning we provide the highest level of safety and image quality.
 The scanners also undergo rigorous internal quality control, which exceeds even the high ACR standards.
-Although these accreditations and quality control programs are not required, they demonstrate our commitment to providing you with the best experience possible.
+These accreditations and quality control programs demonstrate our commitment to providing you with the best experience possible.

 Duke technologists have access to the most up-to-date technology.
 We have over 20 CT scanners with advanced capabilities including dual-energy, dual-source, and wide-bore imaging capabilities.
 We offer screening and diagnostic procedures at both hospital and ambulatory sites.